phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 279745
-#Number of Trump Tweets: 211631
+#Number of Trump Tweets: 211632
 #Number of Clinton Tweets: 205454
-#Number of Rubio Tweets: 63914
+#Number of Rubio Tweets: 63915
 #Number of Sanders Tweets: 39399
 #Number of Carson Tweets: 28722
 #Number of Bush Tweets: 21913
+#Total Number of Tweets:
 ---